iiAku/kolibri-frontend/documentation/index.md

 If a CDP drops below the **collateralization ratio**, then it is said to be **under collateralized**.
 CDP owners should take care to keep their position above the collateralization ratio, by either locking more `XTZ` or repaying `KUSD` when the collateralization ratio drops.

-The Kollibri system will prevent users from borrowing `KUSD` such that a CDP becomes under collateralized, or withdrawing `XTZ` to cause the CDP to become undercollateralized.
+The Kolibri system will prevent users from borrowing `KUSD` such that a CDP becomes under collateralized, or withdrawing `XTZ` to cause the CDP to become undercollateralized.
 However, the price of `XTZ` still fluctuates, which means CDP can become undercollateralized without user action.

 ### Liquidation